input-output-hk/essential-cardano-content/content/development-update/weekly-development-report-as-of-2024-09-20.md

 This week, the **consensus** team focused on various areas:

-*   They have identified the UTXO set as a primary cause of [performance degradation during ledger snapshots](https://github.com/IntersectMBO/ouroboros-consensus/issues/86).Together with the ledger team, [they have proposed](https://github.com/IntersectMBO/cardano-ledger/issues/4634) a solution to reduce memory allocations when serializing the ledger state.
+*   They have identified the UTXO set as a primary cause of [performance degradation during ledger snapshots](https://github.com/IntersectMBO/ouroboros-consensus/issues/86).
+Together with the ledger team, [they have proposed](https://github.com/IntersectMBO/cardano-ledger/issues/4634) a solution to reduce memory allocations when serializing the ledger state.

 *   The team drafted scripts to estimate the necessary bandwidth to ensure the CPU is the [bottleneck during syncing](https://github.com/IntersectMBO/ouroboros-consensus/pull/1240), informing refinements to the `BlockFetch` process.